saphanaacademy/powerweek2018/Prerequisites/Prerequisites.md

 1. Cloud Foundry CLI can be downloaded here <https://github.com/cloudfoundry/cli#downloads>.
 Just select the installer which matches your Workstation's Operating System
 	![](images/19.png)

-1. Once the file has been downloaded, please install it by double clicking on the downloaded file.
+1. Once the file has been downloaded, please extract it then install by double clicking on the extracted file.

 ## <a name="install-mta-cli"></a>Install MTA Plugin